Callysto

 I strongly suggest learning matplotlib, then plot.ly, then D3 or Mathbox, in that order.
 You are not required to learn D3 or Mathbox although you will need to know how to use matplotlib and plot.ly.

-Here are some examples of python charts.
+of python charts.

-You can see some plotting functions at the bottom of this file.
+You can see some plotting functions at the bottom of file.
 In the future we may attempt to turn these into generalized plotting functions.

 matplotlib